Research Progress Related to Pemphigus

 The NIAMS Dermatology Branch conducts clinical and basic research of the skin and skin diseases, such as:

-• T cells: When the body is infected with a pathogen, a population of immune cells called regulatory T cells helps to shut down the immune response once the threat is gone.
-Researchers are trying to find ways to engineer these cells to quell the autoimmune attack in pemphigus.
+- T cells: When the body is infected with a pathogen, a population of immune cells called regulatory T cells helps to shut down the immune response once the threat is gone.
+Researchers are trying to find ways to engineer these cells to suppress the autoimmune attack in pemphigus.

 For more info